BUGTree1/JustBuildIt/readme.md

 - Can build them with one command in the terminal
 - Uses only python (even makefile is optional)
 - Helps with maintaining git repositories
+- All its config options can contain bash like commands (e.g. "$(echo Hello)") so you can have any other program "print" values as for example the compiler arguments

 # Usage